Generalized Composition via Nerves: Models and Algebra: Preliminaries

 \NI This 2-simplex is a {\em relation} on $f_0 \times f_1 \times f_2$ which expands as a relation on $(V_2 \times V_1) \; \times \; (V_2 \times V_0) \; \times \; (V_1 \times V_0)$ with certain special properties having evident generalizations to higher dimensions.
 That is, an ordinary composition is a certain $2$-simplex in $\mathcal{S}$.
 In the generalization to $n>1$, $i \in [n+1]$, an ``$(n,i)$-composition'' will be a certain kind of $(n+1)$-simplex of $\mathcal{S}$. \MS

-The technical core of this part of the paper, sections \ref{comp} -- \ref{determconds}, works out these properties and their implications, and establishes necessary conditions needed for obtaining an $(n,i)$-composer of sets as a subcomplex of $\mathcal{S}$.
-Section \ref{nisolution} then applies this material to deliver the promised models: $(n,i)$-composers of sets. \MS
+The technical core of this part of the paper, sections \ref{comp} -- \ref{determconds}, works out these properties and their implications, and establishes necessary conditions needed for obtaining an \NICOMP{n}{i} of sets as a subcomplex of $\mathcal{S}$.
+Section \ref{nisolution} then applies this material to deliver the promised models: \NICOMP{n}{i}s of sets. \MS

 Section \ref{furthermore} contains some consequences and corollaries of earlier results. \MS

 Section \ref{model-construction} examines more closely certain aspects of the models. \MS